Glen Parkes

 Reviewer

-to heavy rock music back in 1977 at the age of 16, when a school friend persuaded him to listen to Deep Purple’s “Made in Japan”; he’s not looked back since.
+Tim was the first drawer to heavy rock music back in 1977 at the age of 16, when a school friend persuaded him to listen to Deep Purple’s “Made in Japan”; he’s not looked back since.
 He’s been a regular attendee at rock gigs since first seeing Gillan at London’s Rainbow Theatre some 18 months later and still enjoys attending the summer festivals almost forty years on from his very first at Donnington back in 1980.
 Since those days his taste in rock music has broadened considerably and in particular, he now also enjoys the bluesier side of the genre as well as being a keen follower of many of the great new young bands that are now starting to break through.
 He only took up review writing very recently, in support of his photographer partner Sam, when they both joined the team last year

 Photographer